Guide 12 chapters

 The Taqtics Approach

-We treat CTV and search as one integrated system:
+We treat CTV and search as one system.
+Not two channels.
+One system.

 CTV creates demand.
-We run the campaigns that make your phone ring.
+We run the campaigns that put your firm in front of the right households.

 Unified reporting.
-You see CTV, branded search, and conversions in one view.
+CTV, branded search, and conversions in one view.
+No finger-pointing between channels.

 References